OurMachinery/themachinery-books/tutorials/src/creation_graph/raymarch_output_node.md

     ]
 }
  ```
 You can see that we can define the evaluation stage for inputs, in our case we'll only need these inputs in pixel shader.
-The way a shader access these inputs it's using the appropriate field of `tm_graph_io_t`, but before do that we have to call evaluate function, if not specified an evaluation context the input we'll be added to default evaluation context.
-Shader system will generate
+The way a shader access these inputs it's using the appropriate field of `tm_graph_io_t`.
+Before a shader can access them we have to call evaluate function.
+If we do not specify an evaluation context, the input will be added to the default evaluation context.
+The Shader system will generate `tm_graph_evaluate()` function for default context and `tm_graph_evaluate_context_name()` for remaining contexts.

- `tm_graph_evaluate()` function for default context and `tm_graph_evaluate_context_name()` for remaining contexts, note that one input could be in more than one evalution context.
-All this we'll be usefull because we need query signed distance in every loop interaction, by using an evaluation context the process is cheaper, because only functions related to this input we'll be called.
+> **Note**: that one input could be in more than one evaluation context.

+All this will be useful because we need query signed distance in every loop interaction, by using an evaluation context the process is cheaper, because only functions related to this input we'll be called.

+## Pixel Shader

 Below you can see the final pixel shader, as we need to evaluate the graph, we can't put the raymarching code in `common` block, as `tm_graph_io_t` for pixel shader isn't defined at this point:

  ```c
 pixel_shader : {
     exports : [